 - Test and refine.
 Testing claims ensures you are investing in a message that motivates.
 How you test and refine your claims depends on the number of claims you want to test and how much more consumer input you need to ensure it delivers the right message the right way.
 For testing fifteen or more claims, using a choice method like MaxDiff/ BestWorst is often the best approach.
 For getting detail on why your claims are working or not, focus groups are ideal.

-Creating claims that move from mere product descriptions to something that gets attention and delivers results, requires a strong understanding of your own product and the market.
-A strong claim can become the consistent message that guides creative development and ties together different communication elements across channels and campaigns.
+Creating product claims that move from mere product descriptions to something that gets attention and delivers results, requires a strong understanding of your own product and the market.
+A strong product claim can become a consistent message that guides creative development and ties together different communication elements across channels and campaigns.